 Meetings of the Shareholders may be called at any time by any Shareholder, upon at least fifteen (15) days' Notice to all Shareholders.
 The Shareholders shall ensure that such meetings are held at least once each year at such locations and at such times as the Chairman of the Board shall designate.
 Meetings of the Shareholders may be held in person or by any other means permitted by law.
 The presence, in person or by proxy, of the holders of at least Seventy-Five Percent (75%) of the total number of Shares or their designated representatives shall be required to constitute a quorum for any meeting of the Shareholders.
 If no quorum is present at a Shareholders' meeting called by a Shareholder, a second Shareholders' meeting shall be called fifteen (15) days after the first Shareholders' meeting.
-Decisions of the Shareholders shall be made by majority vote of the Shares by the holders of such Shares or their designated representatives present, in person or by proxy, at a duly constituted Shareholders' meeting at which a quorum is present.
+Decisions of the Shareholders shall be made by majority vote of the Shareholders' meeting at which a quorum is present.